Skip to main content

 Next Generation Internet initiative

-The overall mission of the Next Generation Internet (NGI) initiative is to re-imagine and re-engineer the Internet for the third millennium and beyond.
+The mission of the Next Generation Internet initiative is to reimagine and re-engineer the Internet of tomorrow, reflecting fundamental human values.

 Latest News